withastro/roadmap/proposals/0000-hybrid-output.md

 > **Note**
 > Astro Routes include `.astro` pages, but also API endpoints (`src/pages/api/user.ts`)!
 It's important that this RFC handles both of these constraints in a uniform way, hence the use of a post-processing Vite plugin rather than implementing this feature in `@astrojs/compiler`.

-The **build** API needs to be updated to handle the new `'hybrid'` output mode.
-Implementation-wise, this will be similar to the existing `'server'` implementation, but it will also adopt portions of the `'static'` build to statically generate any routes that are not handled at request time.
+The **build** API needs to be updated to perform static generation for any `static` routes.
+Implementation-wise, the existing `'server'` implementation must be updated to also generate static routes.
+Per the common use cases, the dependencies of any `static` routes should _not_ be included in the final server bundle, so static and server generation should be implemented in two seperate bundles.

+The output of the build will be `server/` and `client/` directories as it is now, but statically generated routes will be emitted as assets (`.html` or other files) in the `client/` directory.
+These must be included as assets in the server manifest.

-The **dev** server must be updated to allow `searchParams` and other features which are currently only avaliable with `server` rendering to be allowed on a per-route basis.
+The **dev** server must be updated to disallow `searchParams` and other features on `static` routes.
+They are currently only avaliable when `server` rendering, but this is handled on a project-wide basis.

 ## Adapter Support

-An adapter will be required when building for `hybrid` output, because we will be building a server with some statically generated routes.
-Adapters will need to be updated to handle `hybrid` output.
+Adapters are still required when building for `server` output.
+Since the asset manifest is already exposed, adapters _may_ choose to perform optimizations on emitted `.html` files, but are not required to do so.

 # Testing strategy